 Possession of an out-of-state license/certificate/endorsement that is comparable to the Bilingual Education Endorsement issued by a state with which Massachusetts has signed the NASDTEC Interstate Agreement or other agreement accepted by the Commissioner.

 (e) Renewal.
 The Bilingual Education Endorsement shall be valid for five years and may be renewed for successive five-year terms upon successful completion of 15 professional development points (PDPs) in the content area related to 603 CMR 4.15(3)(b).
 The 15 PDPs may be included in the total number of PDPs necessary for license renewal pursuant to 603 CMR 4.12(8).

+4.16: Pilot Programs

+The Commissioner may approve the establishment of a pilot vocational technical education program in an emerging occupation that demonstrates labor market and student demand.
+The purpose of a Pilot Program is to determine the feasibility and cost of establishing the new vocational technical education program under M.G.L. c.
+74.

+To be approved as a Pilot Program, the program must provide evidence of:

+Establishment of a preliminary advisory committee;

+Submission of Program Needs-Analysis completed in collaboration with the Department and the preliminary advisory committee;

+Labor Market Feasibility and Student Demand; and

+A Plan to satisfy the requirements of 603 CMR 4.00, including a program budget showing the program has sufficient financial resources to sustain long-term technical alignment to required industry standards.

+Once approved as a Pilot Program, the program must:

+Submit Progress Reports/Program Evaluations every six months; and

+Complete the Pilot Program Process within a six year period, starting from the date students are enrolled in the approved Pilot Program.
+Extensions may be granted to a district by the Commissioner upon satisfactory evidence of the need for an extension.

+Should the district decide to discontinue the Pilot Program, the district will submit a program closure plan in accordance with 603 CMR 4.04(5).

+The qualifications of the Pilot Program Teacher(s) shall be subject to approval by the Commissioner, according to industry standards.